Telefonica/gymnos/docs/source/gymnos-by-example/howto-model.rst

 Implementing a model in Gymnos is really simple, just inherit from ``Model`` and overwrite some methods.

 .. note::
-    The training configuration (:class:`lib.core.model.Model`) will read ``lib.var.models.json`` to find the model given the model's name.
+    The training configuration (:class:`gymnos.core.model.Model`) will read ``gymnos.var.models.json`` to find the model given the model's name.
 If you want to add a model, give it a name and add the model's location.

 Model
 -----

-.. autoclass:: lib.models.model.Model
+.. autoclass:: gymnos.models.model.Model
     :members:

 Mixins